What to do if you have a sick pet?

 Pet owners are the best advocates for their companion animals.
 They are the most qualified individuals to recognize when their pet is feeling a bit off.
 Because we see our patients for such a small window of time, a strong veterinary-client-patient relationship is key to ensuring the prevention of common health problems and picking up early clinical signs of disease.
 Preventative care is always best.
-Early intervention can redirect the course of disease, mitigate secondary problems and prolong a happy and high quality life.
+Early intervention can redirect the course of disease, mitigate secondary problems and prolong a happy and high quality life for your pets.

 - Monitor your pet for the development of abnormal lumps, bumps, swellings or non-healing or slow to heal wounds.
 Grooming is a wonderful way to further cement the human-animal bond, ensure proper circulation and distribution of coat oils, and to detect early any dermatologic issues.